-If your employer sends you to Norway on a work assignment, you have for the most part the same rights as Norwegian workers.
-This also applies if you are employed by a temporary work agency or by a corporate group and are posted to a division in Norway.
+If your employer sends you to Norway on a work assignment, you mostly have the same rights as Norwegian workers.
+This also applies if you are employed by a staffing enterprise or a corporate group and posted to a division in Norway.

 As a worker posted to Norway, you are entitled to the following from your employer:

 - Holiday and holiday pay in accordance with Norwegian rules